-If the workplace radon measurement has been conducted using boxes from STUK’s radon measurement service, the radon measurement service sends a result report to the customer.
-The STUK's radon measurement service delivers the measurement results to STUK’s Natural Radiation Regulation Unit.
+If the radon measurement at workplace has been conducted using detectors from STUK’s radon measurement service, the radon measurement service sends a test report to the customer.
+The STUK's radon measurement service delivers the measurement results directly to STUK’s Natural Radiation Regulation.

 Reference values for radon